Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Abstract

 \section{Abstract}

-A practical approach to activate long chain-of-thoughts reasoning ability in pre-trained large language models is to perform supervised fine-tuning on instruction datasets synthesized by strong Large Reasoning Models such as DeepSeek-R1, offering a cost-effective alternative to reinforcement learning.
-However, large-scale instruction sets with more than 100k samples incur significant training overhead, while effective strategies for automatic long-CoT instruction selection still remain unexplored.
-In this work, we propose \textsc{Select2Reason}, a novel and efficient instruction-tuning data selection framework for long-CoT reasoning.
-From the perspective of emergence of rethinking behaviors like self-correction and backtracking, we investigate common metrics that may determine the quality of long-CoT reasoning instructions. \textsc{Select2Reason} leverages a quantifier to estimate difficulty of question and jointly incorporates a reasoning trace length-based heuristic through a weighted scheme for ranking to prioritize high-utility examples.
-Empirical results on OpenR1-Math-220k demonstrate that fine-tuning LLM on only 10\% of the data selected by \textsc{Select2Reason} achieves performance competitive with or superior to full-data tuning and open-source baseline OpenR1-Qwen-7B across three competition-level and six comprehensive mathematical benchmarks.
-Further experiments highlight the scalability in varying data size, efficiency during inference, and its adaptability to other instruction pools with minimal cost.
+A practical approach to activate long chain-of-thoughts reasoning ability in large language models is to perform supervised fine-tuning on instruction datasets synthesized by strong large reasoning models, offering a cost-effective alternative to reinforcement learning.
+However, large-scale instruction sets incur significant training overhead, while effective strategies for automatic data selection still remain unexplored.
+We propose \textbf{\textsc{Select2Reason}}, a novel and efficient instruction-tuning data selection framework for long-CoT reasoning.
+From the perspective of emergence of rethinking behaviors like self-correction and backtracking, we investigate metrics that may determine the quality of long-CoT instructions. \textsc{Select2Reason} leverages a difficulty-aware reward model to estimate the learning value of questions and jointly incorporates a reasoning trace length-based heuristic through a weighted scheme for ranking to prioritize high-utility examples.
+Empirical results on OpenR1-Math-220k demonstrate that fine-tuning LLM on only 10\% of the data selected by our method achieves performance competitive with or superior to full-data tuning and open-source baseline across nine competition-level mathematical benchmarks and four broader reasoning tasks.
+Further experiments highlight the scalability in varying data size, efficiency during inference, and adaptability to other instruction pools of \textsc{Select2Reason} with minimal cost.